national croquet and golf croquet tourneys in village

 Anyone who thinks Sweetie might be perfectly suited to their home is encouraged to contact Bayfield’s Forgotten Felines at email@example.com.

 “We would like to take this opportunity to extend our gratitude to all those who have donated food or money to our cause,” said Deb Penhale with BFF.
-“We just want everyone to know that even with our best efforts we still have 47 cats and kittens that are need homes.
+“We just want everyone to know that even with our best efforts we still have 47 cats and kittens that are in need of vetting.
 It’s been a bumper year for cats and kittens and with several area shelters and rescues closing their doors it’s made it that much harder.”

 Penhale also wished to extend a thank you to the members of Bayfield Guiding who collected and donated supplies from BFFs wish list during the month of August.